 (a) An area which is requested for rezoning to PUD shall only be developed in accordance with the density and land uses recommended by the Township Comprehensive Plan.
-The permitted number of dwellings per acre (density) for the proposed PUD area shall be based on the following Density Table.
+The permitted number of dwellings per acre (density) for the proposed PUD area shall be based on the density requirements of the zoning district which is the equivalent of the future land use category proposed by the Plan.
+The zoning district equivalent for the Plan future land use category and the density permitted are contained in the following Density Table.